ihmeuw/easylink/README.md

 NOTE: Each pipeline step gets its own sub-folder in the "linker/" parent directory, e.g. "linker/pvs_like_case_study_sample_data/".

-If the image file(s) (.tar) have not been provided, you can create them from the Dockerfile. refer to the `Creating a docker image to be shared` section, below.

-Assuming you have the image .tar file, you can run the pipeline by:

 ```
 $ sh <path-to-repo>/run_step.sh <step>
 $ # e.g. from linker/, `sh run_step.sh pvs_like_case_study_sample_data`
 ```

-This will run the step in the container and save the output file in the results folder.
+This will build the image from the Dockerfile, run the step in the container, and save the output file in the results folder.

 ### Requirements